tomsim/Z80-MBC/README.md

 * idisk4.com - CP/M executable for above
 * getput/ - Patched versions of pcput and pcget for use with modified firmware (works with original CP/M Bios, but needs new Arduino firmware)
 * diskdump/ - Program to dump disk from CP/M (see How To, below)
+* format.c - Source code for format program
+* format.com - Format binary (Format drive_number [S] where drive_number is 0 to 3; note that drive 0 has S option by default)

 How To
 ======